damianavila/RISE/README.md

 but I am touching your `ipynb` in a *complex* way... so, make sure you have a backup of your `ipynb` to prevent any possible loss.

-5: You can know more about the reveal-specific shortcuts just pressing the help button at the bottom left of your slideshow.

-6: There are some issues in **Firefox** (if you use it, please report me any issue because I want to support both browsers), so I recommend to use **Chromium/Chrome** during your talks).
+5: There are some issues in **Firefox** (if you use it, please report me any issue because I want to support both browsers), so I recommend to use **Chromium/Chrome** during your talks).

+## Usage

+In the notebook toolbar, a new button ("Enter/Exit Live Reveal Slideshow") will be available.

+The notebook toolbar also contains a "Cell Toolbar" dropdown menu that gives you access to metadata for each cell.
+If you select the Slideshow preset, you will see in the right corner of each cell a little box where you can select the cell type (similar as for the static reveal slides with nbconvert).

+Some notes:

+1: Use spacebar to go forward and shift+spacebar to go backward (or the controller in the bottom right corner).
+Up and down arrows are reserved to interact with notebook cells and cannot be used to navigate the slides.

+2: You can know more about the reveal-specific shortcuts just pressing the help button at the bottom left of your slideshow.

+3: In contrast to the traditional IPython/Jupyter notebook, the Shift-Enter shortcut does not select the next cell, but will only run the cell (similar to Ctrl-Enter).
+This is intentional to not switch slides by running a cell.
+A current shortcoming, however, is that this adapted behaviour is not reset after leaving the live slideshow mode.

 ## Manual installation